Commercial

 A 4-channel recorder can be perfectly fine, but it becomes a poor buy when the customer uses all four channels immediately and then remembers the shed, side path, garage, rear door or stock room.
 The camera price is only part of the decision.
 Return labour, extra cabling, a replacement recorder and a second handover can easily make the original saving feel small.

 That is why many better Hikvision starter systems use fewer cameras on an 8-channel recorder.
-The customer still starts with the important views, but the system has room to grow without throwing away the head end.
+The customer still starts with the important views, but the system has room to grow without throwing away the recorder setup.

 How to choose the first four views